Pablo-Rio/Pablo-Rio/README.md

-Bienvenue sur mon Github !
+Welcome on my Github ! 👋

-Je suis Paul Rivière, étudiant à l'IUT informatique de Limoges (87).
+I'm Paul Rivière, student at the University institute of technology (IUT) of Multimedia and the Internet (MMI) in Limoges (87).
-Vous retrouverez en dessous quelques uns de mes codes.
+You will find below some of my projects.